CS2103AUG2016-T16-C1/main/docs/DeveloperGuide.md

 ## Appendix B : Use Cases

 (For all use cases below, the **System** is the `TaskManager` and the **Actor** is the `user`, unless specified otherwise)

+#### Use case: Add task

+**MSS**

+1. User requests to add tasks
+2. TaskManger adds tasks to its data
+Use case ends.

+**Extensions**

+2a.
+An invalid command is entered
+> 2a1.
+User is shown the correct format with an example Use case resumes at step 1

+2b.
+Adding a duplicate task
+> 2b1.
+User is notified that task already exists
+  Use case resumes at step 1

 #### Use case: Delete task